eman-waheed/ICT-Magazine-Project/README.md

 ICT Magazine Project

 Overview
-This project is a digital magazine created in Canva as part of the ICT course.
+A digital magazine designed in Canva, showcasing creativity, layout design, and visual storytelling.
-The magazine replicates real-world magazine layouts with creative content, articles, and graphics.
+The project replicates professional magazine layouts with creative content and graphics.
-It demonstrates teamwork, creativity, and digital publishing skills.

 Features
-- Professionally designed using Canva
+- Designed and formatted using Canva
-- Includes layouts, articles, and visual elements
+- Includes creative layouts, articles, and visuals
-- Exported in PDF format for easy viewing and sharing
+- Exported in PDF format for professional presentation
-- Highlights ICT concepts and practical application

 Files in this Repository
-- ICT_Magazine.pdf – Complete magazine file
+- ICT_Magazine.pdf : Complete magazine file

-Team Members
-- Eman Waheed (027)
-- Sania Arshad (098)
-- Sania Shafique (078)
-- Laiba Rani (053)
-- Fatima Sabir (034)

-Course Information
-ICT Course Project
-Semester: 1(A)
-Department of Computer Science
-Instructor: Sir Majid Shafique
+- images/ : Preview images of selected pages (optional)

+Future Enhancements
+- Create themed editions of the magazine
+- Develop an interactive online version
+- Add multimedia content integration